-If you're planning to apply to a PhD programme in UCD you must research your target programme and contact a potential supervisor before you begin the application process.
+If you're planning to apply to a research programme in UCD, you must investigate your target programme and contact a potential supervisor before you begin the application process.

 Here are a few tips for how to start looking for a potential supervisor in UCD.

 Once you've identified one or two potential supervisors, you should contact them by email.
 All supervisors receive many potential applications by email and so an email out of the blue is completely normal.
 Always customise the email to the specific member of staff.
 Here are some items to include in your initial contact email.

 Once you have the agreement of an academic member of staff to support your application to take a place on the School's Research Master or PhD programme, in some schools you will apply via the UCD online applications system, in others, there will be a paper-based application process.
 The School will be able to advise you what the required application process is.
 You will be asked to provide your contact details, curriculum vitae and support documentation which may include:

 Normally a proposal should be between 1,500 and 2,000 words and will include the following:

 The most important thing is to explain why you are applying for your particular programme: what attracts you to that subject area, how your studies and/or work experience has influenced you, career plans etc. The UCD Supporting Statement should also include details of any work experience.
 You can prepare your answers offline and copy and paste them in subsequently.
 You can enter a maximum of 32,000 characters in answer to any one question.
 If your answers are more than 2,000 characters in length you must save them in a word document which you can then upload after your application has been submitted, otherwise your answers will not be visible to the assessors.

 A transcript is a document that states the results of all the subjects of all years that you did in your degree.
 Please note that the transcript is not the parchment that you would have received in your graduation.
 If you do not have a transcript, you can request this from your University.